-Leverage employee onboarding processes
+Leverage the onboarding processes

-Personal and professional development training
+Offer personal and professional development training

 Before authenticity can take place, there needs to be a certain level of self-awareness among your team.
 And while self-awareness is ultimately the responsibility of the individual, investing in personal and professional development training can nudge that journey along.

 Offering courses on topics like business communication, cross-cultural sensitivity, and conflict resolution can give employees the basic tools they need to interact with each other in the workplace in an open (but respectful) way.
 From there, they can then learn how to adapt these tools to their own personal style.

 For some employees, letting their true selves show at work is a difficult and painful process.
 However, a mentorship or coaching program can help them to develop these skills and create more meaningful relationships between team members.

 Lots of different program types are out there – from peer-to-peer mentoring to top-down models – but they will all do wonders for helping your team connect on a deeper level, and grow as employees.